GSA/digitalgov.gov/content/events/2020/08/2020-08-20-uswds-monthly-call-august-2020.md

 primary_image: "uswds-2-illio-feature-image"

 # Make it better ♥

 ---

 {{< img-right src="uswds-logo" >}}

-This month, Dan Williams, USWDS product lead, is joined by Suran De Silva, User Experience Product Manager at the IRS, in a discussion about UX debt and how it can impact the efficiency and quality of your products and services.
-Together, they will cover what UX debt is, why it can be an issue, how to identify it, and tips to reduce UX debt in your work.
+This month, Dan Williams, USWDS product lead, is joined by Suran De Silva, user experience (UX) product manager at the Internal Revenue Service (IRS), in a discussion about UX debt and how it can impact the efficiency and quality of your products and services.
+Together, they will cover:

+* what UX debt is,
+* why it can be an issue,
+* how to identify it, and
+* tips to reduce UX debt in your work.

 This event is part of a monthly series that takes place on the third Thursday of each month.
 We post the video on Digital.gov shortly after each event.

 USWDS is a library of principles, guidance, and code to help government teams design and build fast, accessible, mobile-friendly government websites backed by user research and modern best practices.

 ## About the USWDS

-[**The U.S. Web Design System**](https://designsystem.digital.gov/) is a toolkit of principles, guidance, and code to help government teams design and build accessible, mobile-friendly websites backed by user research and modern best practices.
+The [**U.S. Web Design System**](https://designsystem.digital.gov/) is a toolkit of principles, guidance, and code to help government teams design and build accessible, mobile-friendly websites backed by user research and modern best practices.

+### Related Links

 - [The U.S. Web Design System](https://designsystem.digital.gov/)
 - [Contribute on GitHub](https://github.com/uswds/uswds/issues)